-Ottawans lose faith in leaders, want ‘siege’ to end
+Beleaguered Ottawans losing faith in leaders, want ‘siege’ to end

 “I think there was a serious erosion of trust over the first week when the police insisted for days that this was a peaceful protest happening downtown,” she said. “[Trust] is already so far gone. … Can you go below zero?
 Can you go into the negative?”

 The convoy began as a protest of U.S. and Canadian rules requiring cross-border truckers to be fully vaccinated against the coronavirus.
-It has since snowballed into a movement against all pandemic-related public health restrictions, which are imposed mostly by the provinces, and Prime Minister Justin Trudeau.
+It has since snowballed into a movement against all pandemic-related public health restrictions, which are imposed mostly by the provinces, and Trudeau.

 Virtually unchallenged, the demonstrators have transformed Wellington Street — a main road in front of Parliament and the prime minister’s office — setting up tents, grills, bonfires, bounce castles and an inflatable hot tub.
 A makeshift stage was upgraded to a professional stage.
 There are lines of jerrycans.